kiet8112006/olist-data-analysis/README.md

 - `flag_missing_geo = 1`

 Conclusion:

-Some customer ZIP codes do not exist in the geolocation reference table.
+This validation confirms that some customer ZIP code prefixes do not exist in the geolocation reference table.
-These records may require additional investigation or handling during geographic analysis.
+These records may require additional investigation during geographic analysis.

 #### Geolocation Validation Impact Analysis
 To measure the impact of unmatched ZIP codes, the proportion of customers whose ZIP codes could not be linked to the geolocation dataset was calculated.

 SQL query used: